inconvergent/weird/docs/RND.md

 #### RND:2NIN-CIRC

 ```
-docstring for %2NIN-CIRC
+DOCSTRING for %2NIN-CIRC;
-n random points in circle with rad r. centered at origin
+n random points in circle with rad r. centered at origin.

  ; RND:2NIN-CIRC
  ;   [symbol]